 - Acute Rejection - This can occur anytime, but it is most common in the first year after transplant.
 This type of rejection is usually reversible with anti-rejection medications.

 - Chronic Rejection - This occurs slowly and over a long period of time.
 There is usually no treatment.
 The kidney and/or pancreas function may decrease to the point that dialysis and/or insulin is required.
 If this occurs, you may decide to try another transplant.
 Some patients have had two or more transplants.

 The medications to protect you from rejection lower your immune system and put you at increased risk for infection.
 The risk of infection is the greatest right after transplant or after treatment for rejection.
 Some of the infection complications you may experience right after transplant may be a reactivation of viral infections that you may have had as a child.
 More specific information will be provided to you during the transplant evaluation and post-transplant education.

-The extraordinary care that you received while hospitalized at The Nebraska Medical Center does not end at the time of discharge.
+The extraordinary care that you received while hospitalized at Nebraska Medicine does not end at the time of discharge.
 The kidney/pancreas team continues to follow and monitor your progress.
 To answer any questions after your transplant, our team is available to you, your family members and your local physician.

 You play a very important part in making your transplant a success.
 There are four basic patient responsibilities after transplant:

 - Take all medications as instructed